Mould Care and Use with Resins

 Some artists will suggest and swear by using isopropyl alcohol, in a fine spray mist, to pop bubbles instead of heat, and it can work.
 However, just be aware some resin manufacturers do not recommend that.
 If too much alcohol is sprayed it might affect the cure negatively, and it can break down the Epoxy where it contacts.
 If you choose to spray alcohol, it is at your own risk to project, and be aware that it "could" produce an undesireable cure finish.
 Using isoprophyl alcohol seems to be becoming a popular method for popping bubbles in resin when people are not familiar with how to control the heat (barbecue lighter) method.
 Tinier moulds would be hard to torch, so the alcohol spritz is most common when working in small sizes.

-It’s not ideal, but if going to do so, you will have the best success if you use a VERY fine mister spray.
-If the alcohol droplets are too big or too close, they can leave pinholes or other marks in the resin once cured.
+Use a VERY fine mister spray, when spritzing because if the alcohol droplets are too big or too close, they can leave pinholes or other marks in the resin once cured.
 Some users say the alcohol will pop the surface bubbles, but you may have to do it multiple times, like every 15 minutes (set a timer), for an hour depending on resin being used (and if any inclusions are sending bubbles up too).
 If using alcohol misting methods, the alcohol needs to be higher percentage alcohol content 99% is ideal (it has the least amount of water content, but some do use 91%).
 If you've sprayed alcohol over your resin, do not use a flame right after, as alcohol has to have time to dissipate first, to reduce risk of starting a fire.
 Also note: Alcohol is drying to moulds, and can shorten life of moulds.
 Some custom silicone mold makers discourage use of alcohol on their moulds.

-Using crushed glass, glitters, rocks or any hard inclusions may cut, scratch or mark your moulds, so if using, do so gently when using them up against mould surfaces.
+Using crushed glass, glitters, rocks or any hard inclusions may cut, scratch or mark your moulds, so if using, be aware when using them up against mould surfaces.